OPS-E2E-PPE/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Functions_OutputTypeAttribute.md

 System.String                                      System.String
 ```

-### Example 2: Use the Output attribute to indicate dynamic output types
+### Example 2: Use the OutputType attribute to indicate dynamic output types

-The following advanced function uses the OutputType attribute to indicate that
+The following advanced function uses the **OutputType** attribute to indicate
-the function returns different types depending on the parameter set used in the
+that the function returns different types depending on the parameter set used
-function command.
+in the function command.

 ```powershell
 function Get-User